-7 Metadata Strategy
+8 Metadata Strategy

 The metadata strategy will depend on the CERIF metadata model.
-In CERIF, a user is a person represented by the CERIF entity "cfPerson", that may have values for the properties Birth date, Gender, URI, First / Family / Other names, Research interest, and Keywords.
+In CERIF, a user is a person represented by the CERIF entity "cfPerson", that may have values for properties such as Birth date, Gender, URI, First / Family / Other names, Research interest, and Keywords.